fiskaltrust/release-notes/middleware/middleware-1.3.16.md

 ## Compatibility improvement: Fiskal Cloud Connector on Linux
 During the last two weeks, our partners informed us that the FCC could not be successfully installed on some Linux distributions without manually making some files executable.
 We have changed this behavior so that no manual action is needed anymore when setting up a _Swissbit Cloud_ or a _Deutsche Fiskal_ TSE on Linux.

-## Bug fix: Deleting logs on fiskaly TSEs
+## Bug fix: Deleting logs on fiskaly Cloud-TSEs
 To ensure equal functionality in all our TSE implementations, we've updated our fiskaly SCU to now mark logs that have been exported during a daily closing receipt as deleted.
 This resolves two issues:
 - Previously, the fiskaly SCU always did a full export when daily-closing receipts were processed, and stored the results in the database.
 When a range-based `/Journal` export of those TAR files was called, the response could hence include more logs than requested.
 - Due to the full export, the duration of daily-closing receipts on fiskaly SCUs increased with each processed transaction, ultimately making the process very slow when many transactions were performed.